-The executive directors and executives (if any) receive a superannuation guarantee contribution required by the government, which is currently 9%, and do not receive any other retirement benefits.
+The executive directors and executives (if any) receive a superannuation guarantee contribution required by the government, which was 9.25% for the 2014 financial year (9.5% effective 1 July 2014), and do not receive any other retirement benefits.
+Some individuals may choose to sacrifice part of their salary to increase payments towards superannuation.